Lats / Latissimus Dorsi Pain and Yoga

 Latissimus Dorsi Pain

 Latissimus dorsi injuries can result in many different symptoms.
 People with injured lats will typically experience pain in their lower back, mid-to-upper back, or the back of the shoulders.
-In some cases, a latissimus dorsi injury can also result in distress along the base of the scapula or along the inside of the arm.
+In some cases, a latissimus dorsi injury can also result in distress along the base of the scapula or the inside of the arm.

 Yoga for Back Pain